 - “Blessed be the God and Father of our Lord Jesus Christ” (Ephesians 1.3)

 - “the God of our Lord Jesus Christ, the Father of glory” (Ephesians 1.17)

-Secondly, due to the doctrine of the Trinity, Jesus calling the Father “my God” raises the question Colin Brown implied—How can Jesus be God and have a God?
+Due to the doctrine of the Trinity, Jesus calling the Father “my God” raises the question Colin Brown implied—How can Jesus be God and have a God?
 Why?
-The Bible repeatedly declares that God is one, starting with the Shema in Deuteronomy 6.4.
+The Bible repeatedly says God is “one,” starting with the Shema in Deuteronomy 6.4.
 Jews treat it sort of like a mini-creed.
-The Prophet Isaiah repeatedly said on the behalf of God, “there is no other god besides me,” and “I am God, and there is no other,” or words to that effect (Isaiah 45.21-22, cf. 45.5-6,18; 47.8, 10).
+The Prophet Isaiah repeatedly said on the behalf of God, “there is no other God besides me,” and “I am God, and there is no other,” or words to that effect (Isaiah 45.21-22, cf. 45.5-6,18; 47.8, 10).
 And five times the Old Testament says the God of the Jews is the God of the Messiah (Psalm 22.1; Isaiah 49.4-5; Micah 5.4; cf. Isaiah 61.1, 10 with Luke 4.18-22).